fabioalmeida100/design-patterns-samples/README.md

 # Design patterns samples

+## Last update
+- 2023-05-18 - Added the `Behavioral` folder with the `Chain of Responsibility` pattern. *Pending*: add all UML diagrams and README for explain the samples.

+## About this repo
 This repository contains samples of design patterns in C#.
 Use for learning purposes.

 ## What is a design pattern?